Kaspars Gorkšs: Colchester United

 Gorkšs signed a short-term contract with League One club Colchester United during the first week of December 2014, and went straight in to their first-team squad to face Peterborough United in the second round of the FA Cup on 7 December.
 He made an important block from an Aaron McLean attempt in the fixture, playing the full 90 minutes as the U's came out 1–0 victors and into the third round of the cup.
 Gorkšs signed an extension to his short-term deal with the U's on 10 January, following doubt that he would remain with the club following his previous contracts expiry.

 Gorkšs scored his first goal for Colchester on 24 January in a crunch relegation battle game against Leyton Orient at the Colchester Community Stadium.
 He headed the ball home from a David Fox corner two minutes after the interval in the 2–0 victory.

 Ergotelis

-On 29 January 2015, Gorkšs signed an 18-month contract with the Superleague Greece club Ergotelis.
-Gorkšs scored his first goal for Ergotelis in his second match for the club, securing a 3–2 victory in the Cretan derby over OFI Crete.
+On 29 January 2015, Gorkšs signed an 18-month contract with the Super League Greece club Ergotelis.
+Gorkšs scored his first goal for Ergotelis in his second match for the club, securing a 3–2 victory in the Cretan derby over OFI.